ndrakos/blog/_posts/2022-03-15-Galaxy_Surveys_for_EoR.md

 categories: reion
 ---

 In this post I'm going to outline some of the upcoming galaxy surveys that probe the EoR.
-My main scientific question is how to compare these different surveys.
-I want to be able to quantify how well different surveys can constrain the EoR.
+My main scientific question is **how** to compare these different surveys.
+I want to be able to quantify how well different surveys can constrain models of the EoR.

 ## JWST Surveys